 Pharmacol Biochem Behav.
 2003.

 We report the investigations on the adaptogenic property of a standardized extract of Bacopa monniera against acute and chronic stress models in rats.
-Panax root powder (Panax quinquefolium) was taken as a standard.
+Panax root powder was taken as a standard.
 Male rats exposed to immobilization stress for 150 min once only for acute and for seven consecutive days in CS, were fed with Bacopa monniera or Panax root powder daily for 3 days in acute and for 7 days in chronic stress, 45 min prior to each exposure of stress.
-Pretreatment with Bacopa monniera significantly reduced the acute state-induced increase in the ulcer index, adrenal gland weight, plasma glucose, AST, and CK.
-On the basis of our result, it is concluded that the standardized extract of Bacopa monniera possesses a potent adaptogenic activity.
+Pretreatment with Bacopa monniera significantly reduced the acute state-induced increase in the ulcer index, adrenal gland weight, plasma glucose.
+It is concluded that the standardized extract of Bacopa monniera possesses a potent adaptogenic activity.

 Ulcer protection, H. Pylori

 One rodent study indicates it has some potential in helping protect the stomach from ulcer formation.

 Effect of Bacopa monniera and Azadirachta indica on gastric ulceration and